Data Economy

 Data is one of the essential resources of the digital economy.
 The amount of data available worldwide has been increasing rapidly for years.
 The data economy has enormous potential for value creation.
 At the same time, the flood of ever new legal requirements for handling data poses major challenges for all players.
 We navigate our clients unerringly and with a sense of proportion through the regulatory jungle.

 Legal challenges in dealing with data have long since ceased to arise solely from data protection law.
-Together with the still essential regulations on the protection of personal data, a number of other European legal acts now form a more comprehensive data law that also regulates the handling of non-personal data.
+Together with the still essential regulations on the protection of personal data, a number of other European legal acts now form more far-reaching data legislation that also regulates the handling of non-personal data.
 In addition to legal acts that are essentially focussed on data, European and national provisions of IT security law, antitrust law, product liability and product safety law as well as distribution law are also important for the handling of data.
 Violations of legal requirements are often accompanied by official investigations and increasingly by civil law claims in the context of private enforcement.
 With our expertise in all relevant areas of law, we cover the entire spectrum of data compliance in a joint team of experts.

 Our services